openxc-retro-gauge/retro-gauge-android/README.md

 * Color data is delivered with three digits within angle brackets. `<###>` Valid values are between 0 and 259.
-* Value data is delivered with two digits each of value, and percentage.
-The numbers are separated by a comma, and enclosed in parentheses. `(vv,pp)`
+* Value data is delivered with two digits each of value and percentage.
+The numbers are separated by a comma and enclosed in parentheses. `(vv,pp)`

 ### Operation